-Nestled under the protective arms of Youghal Town Walls, in the Raleigh Quarter of Youghal, St Mary’s College Church, is a national monument of huge national and international significance.
-Historic traditions indicate a Church here back in the time of St Declan of Ardmore in the 5th century.
+Nestled under the protective arms of Youghal Town Walls, in the Raleigh Quarter of Youghal, St Mary’s Collegiate Church, is a national monument of international significance together with being a tourist attraction like no other.

-On a visit to St. Mary’s Collegiate Church the history is tangible – with magnificent architecture, the 13th century oak roof structure, the fascinating plaques and effigies.
-Of course together with the wonderful structure St. Mary’s Collegiate Church places us in times of great historic events and in eras of historic figures, e.g Sir, Richard Boyle – 1st Earl of Cork, Oliver Cromwell, who wintered in Youghal in the 1600s.
+On a visit to St. Mary’s Collegiate Church, Youghal, its history is tangible – with magnificent architecture, the 13th century oak roof structure, the fascinating plaques and effigies.
+With this wonderful structure, St. Mary’s Collegiate Church places us in times of great historic events and in eras of historic figures, e.g Sir, Richard Boyle – 1st Earl of Cork, Oliver Cromwell and Sir Walter Raleigh.

-The Graveyard Trail with interesting information points gives you access to a walk along part of the medieval town wall with stunning views across the town and the estuary.
+Of course, weather permitting, guests at St. Mary’s may also undertake the The Graveyard Trail with interesting information points along the route leading you along part of the medieval town walls with stunning views across Youghal Town and estuary.

 A visit to St. Mary’s Collegiate Church is a very memorable occasion.